Table of contents

 Committing is the process in which the changes are ' officially' added to the Git repository.

-In Git, we can consider commits to be checkpoints or snapshots of your project at its current state.
-In other words, we basically save the current version of our code in a commit.
+In Git, we can consider commits to be checkpoints or snapshots of your project in its current state.
+In other words, we save the current version of our code in a commit.
 We can create as many commits as we need in the commit history, and we can go back and forth between commits to see the different revisions of our project code.
 That allows us to efficiently manage our progress and track the project as it gets developed.

 4.1.
 Staging files